idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/red_sea.md

 | Pb$^{2+}$ | 0.63 |
 | Cu$^{+}$ | 0.26 |

-In order to estimate the brine's oxidation state, [!cite](bethke_2007) recommends using the mineral Sphalerite instead of primary species O2(aq), and the mineral Barite instead of primary aqueous species Ba++.  [!cite](bethke_2007) uses a small initial value of $10^{-9}\,$g of free amounts of each of these minerals to avoid dissolution when considering precipitation/dissolution later int he calculation.
+In order to estimate the brine's oxidation state, [!cite](bethke_2007) recommends using the mineral Sphalerite instead of primary species O2(aq), and the mineral Barite instead of primary aqueous species Ba++.  [!cite](bethke_2007) uses a small initial value of $10^{-9}\,$g of free amounts of each of these minerals to avoid dissolution when considering precipitation/dissolution later in the calculation.

 ## Species distribution